freenas/freenas-docs/userguide/system.rst

 #endif freenas
 #ifdef truenas
 %brand% provides an autotune script which attempts to optimize the system.
-The "Enable autotune" checkbox in :menuselection:`System --> Advanced` is checked by default, meaning that this script runs automatically.
+The :guilabel:`Enable autotune` checkbox in :menuselection:`System --> Advanced` is checked by default, meaning that this script runs automatically.
 It is recommended to not disable this setting unless you are advised to do so by an iXsystems support